 It’s a question that is as much about personal preference as it is about practicality.
-To help you narrow down on an answer, here is a look at some of the pros and cons to each option
+To help you narrow down on an answer, here is a look at some of the pros and cons of each option.

 You will find the best of what Dallas, and any other city for that matter, has to offer downtown and in the inner city.
-From job stations to entertainment spots of all kinds, you will find it all in the city.
-That there is a great public transportation system in place helps with moving around within the city.
+From job stations to entertainment spots of all kinds, you will find it all in the town.
+That there is an excellent public transportation system in place helps with moving around within the city.

-The city is, without doubt, a center of activity.
-However, with the big population numbers in the city, you can sample and enjoy all its offerings for a very active social life while maintaining a level of anonymity.
+The city is, without a doubt, a center of activity.
+However, with the enormous population numbers in the city, you can sample and enjoy all its offerings for a very active social life while maintaining a level of anonymity.

-On the other hand, if you are all about living the relatively quiet social life and being a part of a close-knit community, then the suburbs are definitely for you.
-Out in the suburbs, everyone knows Joe from down the street, and you will never miss someone to give you a friendly smile.
+On the other hand, if you are all about living a relatively quiet social life and being a part of a close-knit community, then the suburbs are definitely for you.
+Everyone knows Joe from down the street in the suburbs, and you will never miss someone to give you a friendly smile.

 Opportunities For School And Employment

-There are certainly more schools, private and public within the city.
+There are certainly more schools, private and public, within the city.
 You can have your pick of what may be the best fit for your kids.
-The same goes for employment opportunities, giving you a lot of flexibility as far as changing jobs as and when you may wish to.
+The same goes for employment opportunities, giving you a lot of flexibility regarding changing jobs as and when you may wish to.

 Not so much with the suburbs, where you will find only a handful of schools and limited job opportunities.
-It is for this reason that you may have to contend with the long commute to work and school every day.
+For this reason, you may have to contend with the long commute to work and school every day.

-However, as this downtown Dallas apartment is suggesting, you still have plenty of options as far as apartment size goes.
-You will, of course, need to match the asking price per square foot which, among other factors, will depend on what part of town the apartment is found.
+However, as this downtown Dallas apartment suggests, you still have plenty of options as far as apartment size goes.
+First, of course, you will need to match the asking price per square foot, which, among other factors, will depend on what part of town the apartment is found.

 Cost Of Living

-Cost of living spaces aside, it’s generally accepted that life in the city is a little more expensive than life in the suburbs.
+The cost of living spaces aside, it’s generally accepted that life in the city is a little more expensive than in the suburbs.
 Daily expenses such as food, fuel, child care, and the likes cost more in the city.
-You will need to exercise discipline and stick to a budget if you hope to save while living in the city.
+Therefore, you will need to exercise discipline and stick to a budget if you hope to save while living in the city.
 On the other hand, life is relatively cheaper in the suburbs, and you can effortlessly meet your saving goals.

-If you choose to live in the inner city, then you will need to be extra vigilant so that you do not fall victim to the different kinds of crime.
-However, it is always worth pointing out that the level of security and any concerns on that front will depend on the specific neighborhood you move into within the city.
+If you choose to live in the inner city, you will need to be extra vigilant not to fall victim to the different kinds of crime.
+However, it is always worth pointing out that the security level and any concerns will depend on the specific neighborhood you move into within the city.